 If you’re an orchid lover, white orchids lend a sense of angelic innocence to any room with white, untainted petals.
 One of the classiest Christmas decorating ideas, display one large orchid arrangement as the room’s centerpiece, or buy several single-stemmed orchids (12″ – 15″ tall) to place in different spots; surround the vase(s) with silvery white garland; add twinkling lights for color.
 Finish by placing pine branches (with glittery white or silver gloss) or fresh Eucalyptus leaves around flower base.

 Finally, the green room… If you’re one for tradition and still put up a live Christmas tree, it makes sense for the green room to be where your Christmas tree is.
-If there’s a mantle, cover it with pine twigs, holly, a few mini-pinecones, lights and a big, beautiful Christmas wreath over the fireplace.
+If there’s a mantle, cover it with pine twigs, holly, a few mini-pinecones, a mini-Christmas tree, lights and a big, beautiful Christmas wreath over the fireplace.